gvwilson/fiction/iffy/index.md

 "Doctor?" the governor asked calmly.
 "You told me its core was secure."

-"It was," she replied, her voice icy instead of calm.
+"It was," she replied, her voice icy.
 "Mister Wales?"

-"It's not mine!"
+"It's not me!
+I swear, this isn't me!"
 Wales repeated emphatically, tilting his head slightly under the pressure of the Marine's gun finger against his temple.

-"Sir---" she began again.
+"Sir—" the Marine began.

 "In a moment," the governor said sharply.
 A pair of sentry bots charged the G-80 simultaneously.